bogdro/libhideip/README.md

 LibHideIP, a library which hides your local IP address from programs.

-These function replacements in LibHideIP first call the original functions to do their job and then replace the returned data with generic data to prevent leakage of sensitive information.
+The function replacements in LibHideIP first call the original functions to do their job and then replace the returned data with generic data to prevent leakage of sensitive information.